jasonbrianhall/hangman/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🌟 Why This Game?